 We recommend using off-site or cloud-based storage as part of your disaster recovery plan, to help prevent the possibility of data loss through hardware failure.

 Reduce downtime and repercussions

 The worrying truth about data loss is that 40% of all businesses close their doors permanently and 90% of small businesses fail within two years after being struck by disaster, according to a report by Datto.

 Downtime due to data loss can make it difficult for your team to operate “business as usual” which could result in loss of money, huge fines, damage to business reputation and could lead to you closing your doors permanently.

 Having a back-up of your data and disaster recovery plan in place will help your business bounce back from disaster and help you to continue to operate, with limited downtime.

-Looking for IT support in Wiltshire?
+Looking for IT support?
 Contact us here!